 - Referral marketing

 See?
-The activities you create to find new customers is up to seven times more expensive than what you spend on existing customers.
+The activities you create to find new customers are up to seven times more expensive than what you spend on existing customers.
 And even though you use some paid media to target existing customers, you won’t have to go nearly as broad as when you want to attract new ones.
 Meaning, the budget isn’t as large.

 Read more: How customer satisfaction affects retention

 When you focus on customer retention management, you will increase your revenue, build your brand, create brand love, get happy customers who spread the word, etcetera.

-Here are some statistics that are highly relevant and illustrates the importance of customer retention*.
+Here are some statistics that are highly relevant and illustrate the importance of customer retention*.

 A customer who has bought from you once is about 25 % likely to buy again.
 A customer who bought from you twice is 45 % likely to make a third purchase.

-- You are about 40 % more likely to sell to an existing customer than to get a new customer to make a purchase and existing customers spend 31 % more than a first-time buyer!
+You are about 40 % more likely to sell to an existing customer than to get a new customer to make a purchase and existing customers spend 31 % more than a first-time buyer!
 Selling to an existing customer has a probability between 60-70 %, but selling to a new customer has a probability of only 5-10 %.